kurisuwhyte/ririsu/docs/main.md

 Now that you have a REPL, we can try interacting with some code.
 Ririsu is a concatenative, stack-based language.
 This means that everything works on top of a stack, where everything is basically a function taking a stack and returning a new stack.
-Functions are represented by single ASCII characters.
+Functions are represented by single unicode characters.
 Everything is a function, including numbers and what not.

 When Ririsu doesn't understand a command, it takes it to mean a function that